 Let’s look at that comparison one last time.
 If the sensation of pain is (most often) an indication of harm, then the sensation of boredom is an indication that we are engaged in something that is incongruous with our projects.
 Furthermore, if the sensation of pain is meant (most often) to motivate us to change our behaviour in order to protect ourselves, then likewise the sensation of boredom is meant to motivate us to find something else to do, something that is not boring.
 Boredom motivates us to do something else, without necessarily telling us what to do.
 It can transport us from one psychological place to another.
 Boredom isn’t quite the white-sailed vessel that Madame Bovary so eagerly awaited.
 Yet it might be the next best thing.

 So, the next time boredom overcomes you, it might be best not to ignore it.
 It might be best not to cover it up with your smartphone.
 Boredom might be trying to tell you something.
 After all, how often do you ignore pain?
-How often do you treat it with your phone?Make a donation
+How often do you treat it with your phone?Support Aeon: make a one-off donation